Parameter estimation of eccentric massive black hole binaries with LISA and its cosmological implications: QUASAR BOLOMETRIC LUMINOSITY

 where $BC$ is the bolometric correction and $d_L$ is the luminosity distance of the source.
 Therefore, in order to determine whether a flare associated with a massive black hole binary merger can be detected, we first compute its bolometric luminosity $L_{\rm bol}$ and then convert it into the apparent magnitude $m$.

 The bolometric luminosity is assumed to be powered by accretion onto the massive black hole and can be expressed as

 where $\dot{M}_{\rm bh,QSO}$ is the accretion rate during the quasar phase.
-Following the semi-analytical prescription adopted in previous works, the accretion rate is limited by both the available gas reservoir and the Eddington rate,
+Following the semianalytical prescription adopted in previous works, the accretion rate is limited by both the available gas reservoir and the Eddington rate,

 Here $M_{\rm res}$ denotes the mass of gas reservoir feeding the MBH, while $t_\nu$ is the characteristic viscous timescale over which accretion proceeds.
 This timescale is approximated as~\cite{Barausse:2012fy,Sesana:2014bea,Antonini:2015cqa,Antonini:2015sza}